anisharaz/anisharaz/README.md

 # Hi there, I'm anish
-### I am Anish.
-Full-stack development, DevOps, and server administration are what I do.
+### Full-stack development, DevOps, and server administration are what I do.
-### I love to write clean & performant code.
+### I love to write clean & performant code, and
 ### I am mostly into Backend | DevOps | System design | Linux & Automation.

 # Skills.